 The Binance-Peg ETH token is a representation of Ethereum on the BNB Chain – Binance Beacon Chain and the Binance Smart Chain.
-Binance-peg ETH is wrapped and pegged by Binance on a 1:1 ratio with Ethereum and both carry the same value.
+Binance-peg ETH is wrapped and pegged by Binance on a 1:1 ratio with the Ether token and both hold the same value.

 Metamask on the other hand is currently the most used non-custodial wallet in the crypto space.
 On Metamask, you can send, receive, trade, swap, and stake various cryptocurrencies and crypto assets across multiple EVM-compatible blockchains.

 If you currently hold some Binance-pegged ETH tokens and you’re looking to transfer these tokens to your Metamask wallet, then you’re on the right page.

 In this article, you will learn how to add Binance-peg Ethereum to Metamask quickly as well as how you can transfer Binance-Pegged ETH from Binance or other crypto exchanges/eternal wallets to your Metamask wallet.